jguadagno/jguadagno.github.io/_posts/2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform.md

 ![Protect an Api - Postman - Permission Concent](/assets/images/posts/protect-api-login-permissions.png){: .align-center}

-After you click 'Yes' you will be presented with a the 'Manage Access Tokens' screen in Postman.
+After you click 'Yes' you will be presented with the 'Manage Access Tokens' screen in Postman.
 Click 'Use Token'.
 If you are curious what is in that token, visit [jwt.ms](https://jwt.ms) and paste the contents of that token into the textbox.

 At this point you should be able to click on 'Send'.

 ### Try it out

 Make sure the API is running.
-Once you visit an endpoint you will get a http status code of 401 - Unauthorized.
+Once you visit an endpoint you will get an HTTP status code of 401 - Unauthorized.

 - Click 'Send' in Postman